pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     cd tidb-operator/deploy/aliyun
     ```

-    You can create or modify `terraform.tfvars` to set the variables, and configure the cluster to fit your need.
-You can view the configurable variables and their descriptions by `variables.tf`.
-The following is an example of how to configure the ACK cluster name, the TiDB cluster name and the number of nodes in PD, TiKV, and TiDB.
+    You can create or modify `terraform.tfvars` to set the values of the variables, and configure the cluster to fit your needs.
+You can view the configurable variables and their descriptions in `variables.tf`.
+The following is an example of how to configure the ACK cluster name, the TiDB cluster name and the number of PD, TiKV, and TiDB nodes.

     ```
     cluster_name = "testack"